Spine Surgery Conferences in the U.S. in 2021

 Conferences are a great way for spine surgeons to continue their education, connect with colleagues, and meet with vendors all in one location.
 To make it easier for you to find the top spine surgery conferences in the U.S. this year, we’ve put together this list.
 We’ll be updating this list as new information is available, so check back!

-**Please note that some events have had to be postponed or moved to a virtual format due to COVID-19.
-We have updated our event entries with the latest publicly-available information, but details may continue to change over time.
-Please check with event organizers for updates.
+**Please note that in-person events may still be affected by COVID-19.
+As with 2020, some events may be moved to a virtual format.
+We have updated our event entries with the latest publicly-available information, but some events do not have 2021 details available as of yet.
+We will continue to update this page throughout the year, but please check with event organizers for the most up-to-date information.

 Park City, UT